MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/dall-e.md

 #### [DALL-E 3](#tab/dalle3)

 - An Azure subscription.
 You can [create one for free](https://azure.microsoft.com/pricing/purchase-options/azure-account?icid=ai-services).
-- An Azure OpenAI resource created in the *Sweden Central* region.
-For more information, see [Create and deploy an Azure OpenAI Service resource](../how-to/create-resource.md).
+- An Azure OpenAI resource created in a supported region.
+See [Region availability](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).
-- Deploy a *dall-e-3* model with your Azure OpenAI resource.
+- - Deploy a *dall-e-3* model with your Azure OpenAI resource.

 #### [DALL-E 2 (preview)](#tab/dalle2)

 - An Azure subscription.
 You can [create one for free](https://azure.microsoft.com/pricing/purchase-options/azure-account?icid=ai-services).
-- An Azure OpenAI resource created in the *East US* region.
+- An Azure OpenAI resource created in a supported region.
+See [Region availability](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).
 For more information, see [Create and deploy an Azure OpenAI Service resource](../how-to/create-resource.md).

 ---